Foofaraw/prympt/README.md

 ## Error Control

-### Automatic LLM Query Error Recovery

-`prympt` includes an automatic retry mechanism for queries.
-You can specify the number of retries if the LLM response does not match the expected output structure:

-    prompt = Prompt("Generate Python function that prints weekday, from any given date").returns("python", "python code goes here") response = prompt.query(retries=5, **model_params)  # Default number of retries is 3 print(response)

 ### Warnings

 `prympt` will issue warnings in cases such as:
 - Errors during Jinja2 template rendering (e.g., undefined variables or incorrect syntax).
-- Transient errors during `Prompt.query()` when retries are in progress.
+- Transient errors during `Prompt.query` when retries are in progress.

 ### Exceptions

 `prympt` defines a hierarchy of exceptions for granular error handling when retries fail:

-- **MalformedOutput:** Raised by `Prompt.returns()` and the `Output` constructor when:
+- **MalformedOutput:** Raised by `Prompt.returns` and the `Output` constructor when:
   - The output name is invalid (must be a valid Python identifier: [a-z_][a-z0-9_-]*).
   - The specified type cannot be parsed (must be a valid Python type, e.g., `int`, `float`).
   - The LLM provides a value that cannot be converted to the expected type.
 - **ConcatenationError:** Raised when attempting to add a prompt to an unsupported type.
-- **ResponseError:** Raised by `Prompt.query()` when the LLM response does not match the expected output structure (e.g., incorrect number, name, or type of outputs).
+- **ResponseError:** Raised by `Prompt.query` when the LLM response does not match the expected output structure (e.g., incorrect number, name, or type of outputs).

 All these custom exceptions inherit from a common Exception class `PromptError`.